Fourth Children: Analysis and themes

 Commander Ikari argues in another scene with Fuyutsuki about the city of Tokyo-3 in a train, saying that after the expulsion from Eden, humanity took refuge in cities with the help of science; the dialogue refers to the book of Genesis.
 According to the series' film books, the scene reveals a number of mysteries about the Evangelion plot.
 Redmond wrote that the dialogue implies that Gendo "is not the stereotypical mad scientist", revealing an "unexpected vein of humanity" in him.
 According to writer Taro Igarashi, unlike other science fiction stories like Blade Runner, Tokyo-3 is not depicted as a typical dirty dystopian city, but as a Japanese post-Second World War city, as if the Second Impact catastrophe had not occurred.
-Igarashi linked Tokyo-3 depiction with a comment of Anno included in the first volume of the Evangelion manga, in which he describes the Evangelion setting as a world in which "the shelves of convenience stores are filled".
-Higarashi also noted that Gendo and Fuyutsuki describes Tokyo-3 as a city of cowards who run away from their enemies; he linked the description of Tokyo-3 to Shinji, whom he described as an "autistic" character.
+Igarashi linked Tokyo-3's depiction with a comment of Anno included in the first volume of the Evangelion manga, in which he describes the Evangelion setting as a world in which "the shelves of convenience stores are filled".
+Igarashi also noted that Gendo and Fuyutsuki describe Tokyo-3 as a city of cowards who run away from their enemies; he linked the description of Tokyo-3 to Shinji, whom he described as an "autistic" character.
 As noted by Igarashi, Tokyo-3 is depicted as a miniature city closed to others and that serves as a metaphor for the ego.
 Noting how it has a cruciform shape, Igarashi linked it shape to a four-part garden, a possible reference to the Biblical Paradise.
+For scholar Yoshihiro Tanigawa, Tokyo "is the center of rationality" in the Evangelion world.
+According to Tanigawa, Gendo and Fuyutsuki's conversation hides an "important point about the self" in Evangelion; they believe this human condition must be eliminated, so "they commit themselves to their ego-dissolving project in order to overcome our fundamental cowardice".